This post may contain affiliate links. Please read our disclosure policy.

 Since it’s a very simple, rustic type dish, I like to keep the sides simple, too.
-A green salad and some fresh bread is all you really need to make this a complete meal.
+A copycat Olive Garden Salad and some fresh bread is all you really need to make this a complete meal.

 You could also add some frozen veggies right into the casserole for a complete meal in one pan.

 How To Freeze Hamburger Casserole